10 April 2017: Please see below for information on our Annual General Meeting on April 22, Raptorfest on May 13 and our 2017 Scholarship.

 An important part of our mission is public education.
 On Good Friday every year our Open House at Beamer is attended by several hundred people.
-To expand our contacts in the community and heighten our education goals, with the generous help of the Peninsula Ridge Estates Winery the Board of the NPH is again offering a $500.00 scholarship to a successful secondary school student.
-The student may be from a science or arts or trade background.
+To expand our contacts in the community and heighten our education goals, with the generous help of the Peninsula Ridge Estates Winery and the Niagara Peninsula Conservation Foundation, in 2017 the NPH is offering two $500.00 scholarships to successful secondary school students.
+The students may be from a science or arts or trade background.

 The competition will involve two parts:

 1) Students who are interested will be invited to attend the Hawkwatch in Grimsby between March 1st and May 15th, 2017 to work with the official counters.
 In doing so they will learn how to identify migrating raptors, about the biology and geography of raptor migrations, and also about the various groups of raptors and their behaviour.
 The participation of the student and his or her level of interest will be counted towards their score in the scholarship contest.
 We are looking at a minimum of 8 hours of participation at Beamer CA, which will be applicable to the 40 hours of community service required by students before graduation.
 Please note that students under 18 years of age must be accompanied by a parent or guardian during their time at Beamer CA.